HOW CAN WE IMPROVE OUR MEMORY?

-Why, then, do our memories seem to fail us sometimes.
+Why do our memories seem to fail us sometimes?

 I have always said that everything is a matter of putting INTEREST in things.

-Think about this, if you can remember things that happened to you 20 or more years ago, that means that it is not necessarily that the memory is bad, it is YOURSELF even if it sounds contradictory.
+Think about this, if you can remember things that happened to you 20 or more years ago, that means that it is unnecessary that the memory is bad, it is YOURSELF even if it sounds contradictory.

 But were his memories equally extensive on topics outside his areas of personal interest?